DonMMK/Morning-Routine/README.md

 # Morning-Routine
- The phone alarm isnt cutting it anymore.
+ #### The phone alarm isnt cutting it anymore.
- The physical alarm wakes me up.
+ #### The physical alarm wakes me up.
 But i just turn it off and go back to sleep.
- I need something more...
+ #### I need something more...
 -
 ### Tech Info

---
+- Running a python script in the background.
+- Use command python3 <file name>
+-
 ### How it works + future plans
 - Python script currently running in background thorugh idle [Find alternative solution]
 - Initial alarm goes off